How to meet your targets and be the top productive employee in 2020: it's all about focus, time management, and priorities.

 Wherever you may work, you need to establish a schedule as much as you can.

 Humans are creatures of habits.
-We love routines, because routines put our brain on autopilot.
+We love routines, because routines put our brains on autopilot.

 Now, if you’re working remotely, I’m guessing that at some point you struggled with managing your day, without the pace and deadline of office hours.
 I know I did!